 How should cancer patients care for their mouths?

 Patients who have cancer should continue a regular oral hygiene program, including brushing teeth and gums with a soft bristle brush two to three times per day.
 If the bristles are too hard, either you can rinse the toothbrush in hot water for 15 seconds to soften them or use an ultra-soft toothbrush.
 Use a mildtasting toothpaste because flavored pastes might irritate your mouth.
 If toothpaste does irritate your mouth, you can rinse with a solution of salt and water.
 You also can use an antibacterial mouth rinse for gum disease, but avoid mouth rinses that contain alcohol.
 Gently floss your teeth at least once per day.

 What can patients do about dry mouth?

 Cancer patients who experience dry mouth should clean their mouths and teeth at least four times per day and floss at least once per day.
 But if there are areas of bleeding or soreness on the gums, floss gently or avoid flossing those areas altogether.
-Cancer patients need to use a fluoride toothpaste when brushing their teeth and apply a fluoride gel as recommended by their dentist.
+Cancer patients need to use a fluoride toothpaste when brushing their teeth and apply a fluoride treatment as recommended by their dentist.
 Patients also can rinse their mouths several times per day with a solution of baking soda and salt in warm water, followed by rinsing with water.
-Dr. Covington also may recommend a mouth rinse you can use in addition to regular brushing and flossing.
+Dr. Covingto or DuRant may also recommend a mouth rinse you can use in addition to regular brushing and flossing.